zphixon/shoresy/README.md

   - also some type information would be nice
   - gdb commands to skip over words
   - or just a debugger written in forth
-- fix create?
-  - current behavior is to segfault in find because the links we're following are incorrect. makes me think that create is broken, but just by reading the code it should be fine? idk.
-  - find could also be broken.